The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Usual Adult Dose for Depression

-50 mg orally once daily, with or without food.
+50 mg orally once a day, with or without food

 Renal Dose Adjustments